warezoid/bitcointags/docs/DOCUMENTATION.md

 ## Abstract
-This document describes the technically key parts of the Bitcointags program.
-I have tried to select parts that might cause confusion for other developers when developing Bitcointags.
-An [overview of contents](#table-of-contents) can be found below.
-For practical information, the [README.md](../README.md) file can be visited.
+This document provides a technical description of the key parts of Bitcointags.
+[Table of Contents](#table-of-contents) can be found below.
+For practical information, I recommend visiting the [README.md file](../README.md).

 ## Table of Contents
 - [Introduction](#introduction)